zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

 It is also possible to compile some of the sample and test applications to run as native process on a POSIX OS (e.g. Linux).
 To be able to do this, remember to have installed the 32 bit libC if your OS is natively 64bit.
-See the :ref:`native_posix` section on host depencencies for more information.
+See the :ref:`native_posix` section on host dependencies for more information.

 To compile and run an application in this way, type: